Getting Your COVID-19 Vaccine

 Can I get COVID-19 after receiving the vaccine?

-Getting the vaccine helps protect you from getting sick or severely ill with COVID-19, but no vaccine is 100% effective.
+Getting the vaccine helps protect you from getting sick or severely ill with COVID-19, but no vaccine is 100%.

-While experts learn more, it’s still important to wear masks, wash your hands often and social distance.
+While experts learn more, it’s still important to wear your mask in public if you’re in an area of high transmission.
+Also, keep washing your hands often and social distancing.

 Are the vaccines safe for people who are pregnant or breastfeeding?